Mexican Red Rice + Video

 I recommend adding a bit of water to your leftovers and microwaving for a few minutes to make sure the grains aren’t hard after reheating.

-Another trick is to cover your bowl with a damp towel and then reheat.
+Another trick is to cover your bowl with a damp towel, then reheat.

 Long-grain Jasmine is typically best for stir-fried dishes.
 It comes out fluffier and doesn’t clump together compared to other short-grain alternatives.